davidetuazon/inkline-server/README.md

+# Updates
+Hi!
+I halted this project's development for the mean time as I bring my full energy to enhancing and developing my algorithmic and problem solving skills.
+I'm currently on the path to master DSA.
+Wish me luck!
+I'll get back to developing this project soon.

 # Inkline

 **Inkline** is a SaaS-inspired platform for managing workspaces, tasks, and collaborations—built as a production-grade playground to learn and experiment with full-stack development.